bobterhune3/somSchedule/README.md

 # somSchedule

-This project will generate a Strat-o-matic schedule then print out the output to verify it's balanced.
+This project will generate a Strat-o-matic schedule from a template and configuration file then print out the output to verify it's balanced.

-Expects a **scheduleIn.csv** file as input.
-You can generate one from the Strat-O-Matic Baseball game

 ## What this program does
 SOM allows you to generate your own schedule, but it can be difficult and painful to get it right.
 This program allows you to generate a one time template and you can rebuild a league schedule as often as you want.